Benson-Genomics-Lab/TRF/README.md

 ***Narrow Band Alignment :***

 Alignments are the program's most time intensive calculations.
 To decrease running time, we limit WDP calculations to a narrow diagonal band in the alignment matrix for patterns larger than 20 characters.
-In accordance with the random walk results, the band radius is .
+In accordance with the random walk results, the band radius is *&Delta;d<sub>max</sub>*.
 The band is periodically recentered around a run of matches in the current best alignment.

 ***Consensus Pattern and Period Size :***

-An initial candidate pattern P is drawn from the sequence, but this is usually not the best pattern to align with the tandem repeat.
-To improve the alignment, we determine a consensus pattern by majority rule from the alignment of the copies with P. The consensus is used to realign the sequence and this final alignment is reported in the output.
+An initial candidate pattern *P* is drawn from the sequence, but this is usually not the best pattern to align with the tandem repeat.
+To improve the alignment, we determine a consensus pattern by majority rule from the alignment of the copies with *P*.
+The consensus is used to realign the sequence and this final alignment is reported in the output.
 Period size is defined as the most common matching distance between corresponding characters in the alignment and may not be identical to consensus size.

 ### Program Parameters ###

-Input to the program consists of a sequence file and the following parameters ( allowable parameters values are shown in the main window ) :
+Input to the program consists of a sequence file and the following parameters:

 1) Alignment weights for match, mismatch and indels.
 These parameters are for Smith-Waterman style local alignment using wraparound dynamic programming.
 Lower weights allow alignments with more mismatch and indels.
 Match weight is +2 in all options here.
-Mismatch and indel weights ( interpreted as negative numbers are either 3, 5, or 7.
+Mismatch and indel weights (interpreted as negative numbers) are either 3, 5, or 7.
 3 is more permissive and 7 is less permissive of these types of alignments choices.

 2) Matching probability and indel probability . = .80 and = .10 by default and can only be modified in the console version of the program.